JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 ## A Whirlwind Tour of General-Purpose Packages

 The Julia ecosystem favors composability and interoperability as an emergent aspect, enabled by multiple dispatch.
-In other words, because it's really easy to specialize functionality based on the type of data you are working with, there's much less need to bundle a lot of features within a single package.
+In other words, because it's easy to specialize functionality based on the type of data you are working with, there's much less need to bundle a lot of features within a single package.

-As you'll see, Julia packages tend to be less vertically integrated because its easier to pass data around.
+As you'll see, Julia packages tend to be less vertically integrated because it's easier to pass data around.
 Counterexamples of this in Python and R:

-- "numpy" compatible packages that are designed to work with the subset of numerically fast libraries in Python
+- Numpy-compatible packages that are designed to work with the subset of numerically fast libraries in Python
 - special functions in Pandas to read CSV, JSON, database connections, etc.
 - The "tidyverse" in R has a tightly coupled set of packages that works well together but has limitations with some other R packages